Quickstart (Airtable integration) - Creating a PDF from Airtable data

 Estimated time: 2 minutes

-Once you're happy with the design of your template click on the 'Integrations' tab and select the 'Airtable' option.
+Once you're happy with your template click on the 'Integrations' tab and select the 'Airtable' option.
 This will open up a popup:

 This popup allows you to generate a script that you can use in Airtable Automations to generate PDFs of DocuPotion templates.